-- Supply 15 percent moderately-priced dwelling units (MPDUs) for new residential development. - Provide major public facilities, including public transportation (bus rapid transit stations), and undergrounding of utilities.
+- Supply an increased percentage of moderatelypriced dwelling units (MPDUs) and market-rate affordable units pursuant to a rental agreement for new residential development. - Provide major public facilities, including public transportation (bus rapid transit stations), and undergrounding of utilities.

-- Strengthen connectivity and mobility, including transit access improvements, streetscape improvements and way finding. - Ensure a diversity of uses and activities, including moderately priced dwelling units, dwelling unit mix and enhanced accessibility for seniors and the disabled. - Elevate the quality of building and site design, including public art and public open space. - Protect and enhance the natural environment, including tree canopy and habitat preservation and restoration.
+- Strengthen connectivity and mobility, including transit access improvements, streetscape improvements and way finding. - Ensure a diversity of uses and activities, including moderately priced dwelling units, dwelling unit mix and enhanced accessibility for seniors and the disabled. - Elevate the quality of building and site design, including public art and public open space. - Protect and enhance the natural environment, including tree canopy and habitat preservation and restoration. - The Veirs Mill Corridor Master Plan also recommends the provision of market-rate affordable units under a rental agreement for up to 30 years with redevelopment of select properties in the Twinbrook District, including Rock Creek Woods and Halpine View.
+This plan acknowledges that amendments to the County Code are necessary to formalize this recommendation.
+This plan recommends amendments to Chapters 25 and 59 of the County Code to achieve regulated marketaffordable units under a rental agreement for Optional Method Development projects in the C/R zones.